adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "My advice is to offer to help them.
 Then we will take not only our twenty thousand prisoners but all the gold and jewels we want."

 "Let us take the Magic Belt, too," suggested one counselor.
-"And rob the Nome King and make him our slave," said
+"And rob the Nome King and make him our slave," said another.

-another.

 "That is a good idea," declared the Grand Gallipoot.
 "The Nome King will brush my boots and bring me my porridge every morning while I am in bed.
 The deadly desert keeps us out of Oz before but now the Nome King is building a tunnel.
 We shall get into the Emerald City very easily.
 Let us send the little fat General back to his King with our promise to assist him."

 Guph was brought to the royal castle, where the Grand Gallipoot told him that the Growleywogs had decided to assist the Nomes.
 Guph was very delighted.
 He secured the assistance of the Whimsies and the Growleywogs.

-How the Wogglebug Taught Athletics
+## How the Wogglebug Taught Athletics

 Dorothy knew the people and the manners and customs of the Emerald City just as well as she knew the old Kansas farm.
 But Uncle Henry and Aunt Em had some trouble.
 They felt uneasy because they were obliged to be "dressed up" all the time.
-Yet everyone was very courteous and kind to them and

-endeavored to make them happy.
+Yet everyone was very courteous and kind to them and endeavored to make them happy.
 The old people were chiefly troubled by the fact that there was no work for them to do.

-"Every day is like Sunday, now," declared Aunt Em, sol- emnly, "and I can’t say I like it.
+"Every day is like Sunday, now," declared Aunt Em, solemnly, "and I can’t say I like it.
 I’d like to wash the dishes or even sweep and dust my rooms.
 Henry doesn’t know what to do with himself either.
 Once he fed the chickens Billina scolded him.
 I never knew before what a hardship it is to be rich and have everything you want."

 These complaints began to worry Dorothy; so she talked with Ozma.